 Management of Concussion

 These Guidelines are based on the Consensus Statement produced following the 5th International Conference on Concussion in Sport held in Berlin in October 2016.
-The Guidelines should be followed at all times and any decision regarding return to play after concussive injuries should only be made by a doctor, preferably with experience in dealing with such injuries.
+The Guidelines should be followed at all times and any decision regarding return to play after concussive injuries should only be made by a doctor with experience in dealing with such injuries.

-Complications can occur if the player is allowed to continue playing before they have fully recovered from the concussion.
+Complications can occur if a player continues playing before they have fully recovered from a concussion.
 Therefore, a player who is suspected of having a concussion must be taken out of the game or training

 session immediately.
-Such a player should not be returned to play in the same game, even if they appear to have recovered.
-Concussion is an evolving condition over minutes to hours (and sometimes days).
-Some symptoms/signs may resolve only to be replaced by others later.
+A player who has suffered a concussion or potential concussion or exhibits the symptoms of concussion should not return to play in the same game (or on the same day), even if they appear to have recovered.
+Concussion is an evolving condition which may develop over minutes to hours (and sometimes days).
+Some symptoms or signs may resolve only to be replaced by others later.
 The management of head injuries may be difficult for non-medical personnel.
-It is often not clear whether you are dealing with concussion, or there is a more severe structural head injury, especially in the early phases of the injury.
-Concussion is considered a medical condition and therefore needs to be assessed and managed by a medical professional.
+It is often unclear whether you are dealing with concussion, or there is a more severe structural head injury, especially in the early phases of an injury.
+Concussion is considered a medical condition and therefore needs to be assessed and managed by an appropriately qualified doctor.